bharathkedari/https-github.com-a3cipher-CEH/definitions/definitions_S.md

 Links
 - [https://en.wikipedia.org/wiki/Social_Security_number](https://en.wikipedia.org/wiki/Social_Security_number)

+## Smishing
+Smishing is a form of phishing that utilizes our mobile phones as the attack platform to solicit our personal details like SSN or credit card number.

 ## Spam
 Email spam, also referred to as junk email, spam mail, or simply spam, is unsolicited messages sent in bulk by email (spamming).